Bylaws

 CLASSES OF MEMBERSHIPS

 2.01.
 Classes of Membership.
-There shall be the following classes of membership in this Association: Voting Active Members, Nonvoting Active Members, Senior Members, Honorary Members, and Non-Physician Affiliate Members.
+There shall be the following classes of membership in this Association: Voting Active Members, Nonvoting Active Members, Senior Members, Honorary Members, and Non-Practitioner Affiliate Members.
+Additional classes of membership may be added only with the approval of the Board of Directors.

 2.02.
 Voting Active Members.
-Any physician holding the degree of Doctor of Medicine or Doctor of Osteopathy, Registered Nurse, Registered Nurse Practitioner, Physician Assistant, and a Respiratory Therapist who resides in and has a valid and unrestricted license to practice in the United States or Canada is eligible to be a voting active member if, in the discretion of the Board of Directors, he or she has demonstrated a proven interest in and contribution to the field of bronchology and interventional pulmonology and closely related disciplines as demonstrated by the candidate’s educational background and scholarship, presentations at scientific meetings, publications, and medical practice.
+Any health care practitioner (where “health care practitioner” is defined as anyone who has a valid and unrestricted license to practice health care in the United States) who also resides in the United States is eligible to be a voting active member if, at the discretion of the Board of Directors, they have demonstrated a proven interest in and contribution to the field of bronchology and interventional pulmonology and closely related disciplines as demonstrated by the candidate's educational background and scholarship, presentations at scientific meetings, publications, and practice.

 2.03.
 Nonvoting Active Members.
 Persons or organizations eligible to become Nonvoting Active Members shall have any one of the following qualifications:

-1. A physician holding the degree of Doctor of Medicine or Doctor of Osteopathy who resides in and has a valid and unrestricted license to practice in a jurisdiction other than the United States or Canada and has satisfactory credentials as determined by the Board of Directors;
+1. A physician holding the degree of Doctor of Medicine or Doctor of Osteopathy who resides in and has a valid and unrestricted license to practice in a jurisdiction other than the United States and has satisfactory credentials as determined by the Membership Committee and Board of Directors;

 2.04.
 Senior Members.
 Voting or Nonvoting Active Members, upon reaching the age of 65 or upon retirement from active medical or other scientific practice, shall be eligible to become Senior Members.
-Eligible Active Members may apply to the Secretary-Treasurer of the Association for transfer to Senior Membership.
-An application for transfer to Senior Membership must be approved by a vote of a majority of the members of the Board of Directors.
+Eligible Active Members may apply to the Membership Committee of the Association for transfer to Senior Membership.
+An application for transfer to Senior Membership must be approved by a vote of a majority of the members of the Membership Committee.
 Senior Members shall possess the right to vote, hold office, or serve on committees of the Association if requested by the Board of Directors.
-Senior Members may not be required to attend the Annual Meetings of the Association or pay dues; however, Senior Members may be required to pay a fee for meetings of the Association that they attend.
-Senior Members may be reinstated to Nonvoting or Voting Active Member status upon application to the Secretary-Treasurer of the Association and approval by the Board of Directors.
+Senior Members may not be required to pay dues, at the discretion of the Board of Directors; however, Senior Members may be required to pay a fee for meetings of the Association that they attend.
+Senior Members may be reinstated to Nonvoting or Voting Active Member status upon application to and approval by the Membership Committee.

 2.05.
 Honorary Members.
-Persons identified by the Board of Directors as worthy of the title of Honorary Members because of their notable contributions to the field of bronchology / interventional pulmonology, or because of their long-term activity in the interests of the Association shall not be required to attend meetings or pay dues.
+Persons identified by the Membership Committee and Board of Directors as worthy of the title of Honorary Members because of their notable contributions to the field of bronchology / interventional pulmonology, or because of their long-term activity in the interests of the Association shall not be required to pay dues.
 Honorary Members shall not be entitled to vote or hold office.
 They can serve on committees of the Association if requested by the Board of Directors.

 2.07.
 Membership Application Forms.
-The Association shall make membership application forms available to all interested parties and shall attach them to Association brochures and journals and shall provide copies to board members for distribution at national and international meetings.
+The Association shall make membership application forms available to all interested parties through the Association’s established communication channels.

 ARTICLE III